The Role and Responsibilities of a Polkadot Nominator Print

 So, to maximize your rewards, it is advised to keep track of your payouts as well as of the validators you picked regularly, to see if you have to make a new validator selection.

-- To learn how to check your incoming staking rewards, see here.
+- To learn how to check your incoming staking rewards, check this article.

-- To learn how to verify whether you have any oversubscribed validators in your chosen set, see here.
+- To learn how to verify whether you have any oversubscribed validators in your chosen set, check this article.

 In summary, you have two main responsibilities as a nominator on Polkadot: